The WSU Cougar statue on the Pullman campus, surrounded by vibrant red autumn leaves.

 Global Business & Innovation Network (GBIN) Club

 Hi, I’m Lexi!
-I’m stepping into 2026–2027 as a Co‑Lead of GBIN, a group I helped launch in collaboration with WSU leadership because I believe online students deserve a space where ideas spark, friendships form, and business concepts come alive.
-To offer a place for us to gain industry knowledge and sharpen our skills.
-I’m a Management major and an aerospace professional with my sights set on becoming a program manager, and I love any challenge that lets me organize chaos, build community, or bring people together around a shared goal.
+I’m stepping into the 2026-2027 school year as a co-lead of GBIN, a group I helped launch in collaboration with WSU leadership.
+I believe that online students deserve a space where ideas spark, friendships form, and business concepts come alive.
+GBIN is a place for us to gain industry knowledge and sharpen our skills.

 Go Cougs!